getnexusapp/.github/EULA.md

 ### (g) Local AI Chat History

-Nexus may save your AI conversation history locally on your device.
+Nexus may save AI conversation history locally on your device.

-Such local chat history is part of your local workspace and is not stored by Nexus on a Nexus-operated server.
+Such local chat history is part of Your Content and is not currently intended to be stored by Nexus on a Nexus-operated cloud service.

 ### (h) Built-In Browser